haxys-labs/bitburner_scripts/README.md

 "Ice" are tools which execute a specific action on a specific host.

+* `ice/exec.js` - Execute a script on a target host.
 * `ice/hack.js` - Hack the target to steal money.
 * `ice/grow.js` - Grow the target's money.
 * `ice/nuke.js` - Run `NUKE.exe` on the target.